-- 1. Dwellings to be 2 or 3 stories in order to match in with local developments.
-A mix of 2 and 3 stories arranged to create variety and interest, taking into account townscape principles of enclosure, massing, vistas and human scale. - 2.
+- 1. Dwellings to be 2 stories in order to match in with local developments, to create variety and interest, taking into account townscape principles of enclosure, massing, vistas and human scale. - 2.
 Dwellings to be arranged in short terraces or semi-detached groups, reflecting historic local patterns of development. - 3.
-A mix of dwelling sizes from 1 bedroom flats to 3 bedroom family houses to be provided.
-The majority of dwellings (24no.- 70%) to be family houses including a good percentage (35%) of 2 bedroom houses of a size similar to traditional local terraced houses, but having the benefit of modern construction standards and servicing.
+A mix of dwelling sizes from 2 to 3 bedroom family houses to be provided, houses of a size similar to traditional local terraced houses, but having the benefit of modern construction standards and servicing.